PaschalChigb-o/PaschalChigb-o/README.md

 I’m an undergraduate passionate about **technology, learning, and creativity**.
 Currently, I’m on a 5-month journey to become efficient in **Python programming**, using resources like Mosh Hamedani’s tutorials and freeCodeCamp.

-I enjoy solving problems, applying math concepts with code, exploring AI ideas, and improving how I express thoughts in writing.
+I enjoy solving problems,exploring AI ideas, and improving how I express thoughts in writing.
 My curiosity drives me to learn across **education, tech, communication, and creativity**.

 ---